forgani/Outdoor-Lighting/README.md

 **Light Dependent Resistor (LDR):**  optimal3.3V Power: require for ESP32 and motion sensors.
 **5V Power:** LEDs all require a 5V power supply.
 For the 5V power supply, I used a small step-down board to convert a 12V solar power source to 5V.

+I found all the effects in the Home Assistant community and made some changes for my purposes.

 ![This is wiring diagram.](https://forgani.com/wp-content/2025/06/front-lights.jpg)